-The City is served by multiple "community water systems" (CWSs), including: Azusa Light and Water Department, Cal-American Water Company, Golden State Water Company, Monrovia Water Division (Municipal), San Gabriel Valley Water Company, Valley County Water District, which discharges non-stormwater periodically to the City's MS4.
+The City is served by a single "community water system" (CWS), Golden State Water Company.
 The MS4 Permit calls for municipal Permittees to enter into memos of understanding (MOUs) with each CWS.
 The MOU, in effect, allows discharges from CWSs to enter a Permittee's MS4 without the need for a separate discharge Permit.
-The City, however, shall not enter into an MOU with any of the CWSs for three reasons.
+The City, however, shall not enter into an MOU with any of the CWSs for two reasons.

 First, under federal regulations at §40 CFR 122.26, which addresses illicit discharges, MS4 Permittees and not the Permitting agency (the Regional Board in this case), are only authorized to determine whether potable water discharges and other non-stormwater discharges are illicit or permissible discharges.
-The City, nor any other municipal Permittee that it is aware of, has not conducted nonstormwater monitoring to determine if potable water discharges contain pollutants in concentrations that need to be prohibited or Permitted.
+Neither the City, nor any other municipal Permittee that it is aware of, has conducted non-stormwater monitoring to determine if potable water discharges contain pollutants in concentrations that need to be prohibited or Permitted.
 The City, however, intends to require CWSs to provide non-stormwater quality data on an annual basis to demonstrate that its discharges are in fact potable.
 Until this time, the City will assume that discharges from CWSs are potable and, therefore, allowable to its MS4.